USE CASE

 Entities receive a comprehensive report that details the newly merged entity, as well as predictions on successful merger integration.

-The F4S report delivers the following outcomes:
+The Marlee report delivers the following outcomes:

 • Explores differences in company values, morale, and leadership, and suggests how best to address these in a strategy map

 • Nominates team members who can act as translators and ambassadors to allow the integration to succeed.
-The F4S Insights platform identifies top talent in selected contexts.
+The Marlee Insights platform identifies top talent in selected contexts.
 This enables organizations to leverage these X-factor skills during and after the merger

 • Identifies team members who may struggle with M&A integration.
 For example, some employees can be at risk of establishing a toxic culture either during or after the merger.
 Organizations can support, develop, or redeploy these employees, or find another suitable solution

 • Forecasts commercial results.
-For example, based on the F4S motivation assessment, Organization 1 may be highly motivated to increase profits.
+For example, based on the Marlee motivation assessment, Organization 1 may be highly motivated to increase profits.
 Organization 2 may be less financially motivated.
 That focus in the newly merged entity may be diluted, resulting in business challenges and poor commercial outcomes

 STEP 2: Delivering transition strategies

-F4S lists the strategies required to make post-merger integration easier.
+Marlee lists the strategies required to make post-merger integration easier.
 These include customized workshops in the short and long term.

 Black arrow pointing right.